rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . you can only use one cast of a spell before you have to regain soul

-    . you can't do damage to characters that blocks or has def
+    . you can't do damage to a character that has blocked or has any defense (unless you have nail upgrades)

     . nail upgrades now only upgrade your damage by one

+    . you can not do true ending

 Disclaimer!
-This could lose you all yout charms, so don't use on a main playthrough
+Trying to put on charms may have the chance to delete all your charms so please don't use this on a main playtrhough